 The shift to Ethereum 2.0 with its proof-of-stake mechanism which will be completed at some point during 2021 (no one knows the exact date yet, unfortunately) has also caused excitement among cryptocurrency enthusiasts and investors and may send ETH prices flying.

 But perhaps Ethereum’s biggest appeal to traders these days is its growing DeFi ecosystem which takes centre stage in the crypto community.

 That said, some experts suggest that the DeFi’s wider appeal across traditional payments and financial institutions is still limited and others argue that some of Ethereum’s competitors have better prospects.

 EOS, for example, offers a simpler programming language, which is an important aspect that may attract investors.

-The truth is that despite its challenges, ETH is expected to increase and reach $872 by the end of this year, as reported by Wallet Investor.
+The truth is that despite its challenges, ETH is expected to increase and reach $2,600.55 in one year, as reported by Wallet Investor.